How to show a prospect that your business can be of benefit to them and establish a long-lasting, productive business relationship

 PROS: not vague but defined in time, only focused on specific objectives;

-CONS: only looks at the end result, not much about the whole process; also the framework can be considered outdated.
+CONS: only look at the end result, not much about the whole process; also the framework can be considered outdated.

 Another very common framework is the OKR, which means “Objectives and Key Results“.
 With the OKRs method, you first define the big, important goals (the objectives) and then you define the metrics that you’ll need to keep an eye on (the key results) to know if you going in the right direction.
 To summarize it, the Objective is the “What” and the Key Result is the “How”.